elmundio87/jenkins_branching/README.md

 	eg. ant create-pipeline-view -Dproject=TestProject -Dbranch=5.2

 	This will create a pipeline view called TestProject 5.2 Pipeline

+##Setting the first job for the generated pipeline

+    Edit the file "pipeline_view" in the project, replacing "@PROJECT@[@BRANCH.SHORT@]-Build" with the name of the first job.

 ##Temporarily disabling a branch in Jenkins